cseanburns/geo-titles/manuscript/title-manuscript.md

 but the median was lower,
 indicating a skewed distribution of scores
 (*mdn* = 0.929).
-However, after de-duplicating publication titles and counting only unique journal titles, the average SJR in the data was lower
+After de-duplicating publication titles and counting only unique journal titles, the average SJR in the data was lower
 (*m* = 1.123; *mdn* = 0.831),